It’s an exciting time for digital nomads.

 - What Does the Future Look Like for Digital Nomads?

 - Digital Nomad Trends In the Years to Come

 Key Digital Nomad Statistics and Facts

-- The number of digital nomads in the U.S. has more than doubled over the past couple years—from 4.8 million in 2018 to 10.9 million in 2020.
+- The number of digital nomads from the U.S. has more than tripled over the past few years—from 4.8 million in 2018 to 15.5 million in 2021.

-- The average digital nomad age in 2021 is 32 years old.
+- The average digital nomad age in 2021 was 32 years old.

 - 70% of American digital nomads are white, 14% are African-American, 7% are Asian, 7% are Hispanic, and 2% are of other ethnicity.

 - 66% of digital nomads are traditional remote employees, and only 34% are independent workers — a shift caused by the pandemic-drive remote work boom.